SPIDER-WOMAN

-There have been several heroines in Marvel Comics that have donned the mantle of
+There have been several heroines in Marvel

-Spider-Woman.
-But, without Jessica Drew, there would have been none (at least
+donned the mantle of Spider-Woman.
+But, without Jessica Drew, there would have

-as far as Marvel was concerned).
+been none (at least as far as Marvel was concerned).

 Marvel's original Spider-Woman?
 Valerie the Librarian from Spidey Super Stories. |

-Then-publisher Stan
+Then-publisher Stan Lee realized

-in the pages of The Avengers, rival publisher DC Comics sued them due to the fact they
+Marvel debuted the character of Wonder Man in the pages of The Avengers, rival publisher DC

-owned Wonder Woman, resulting in that character
+Woman, resulting in that

-Marvel had already had a Power Man in play since 1972.
-Wanting to ensure the trademark for any kind
+on to introduce their character Power Girl while Marvel had already had a Power Man in play since

-the name.
-Although, it should be noted that a Marvel book did feature a character called Spider-Woman
+that a Marvel book did feature a

 in Spidey Super Stories #11 (1975).